Skunk found near Warrenton tests positive for rabies

 A resident whose dog killed the skunk contacted Fauquier Animal Control, and the animal was taken to the Virginia State Lab for rabies testing Aug.
 17. The positive test was reported Friday, Aug.
 19.

-The health department contacted those who may have had contact with the skunk and assessed everyone who might need rabies post-exposure shots.
+The health department reached out to those who may have had contact with the skunk and assessed everyone who might need rabies post-exposure shots.

 The dog exposed to the rabid skunk has an up-to-date rabies vaccination and will require only a booster and a 45-day observation period after the exposure, the press release said.
 Unvaccinated domestic animals may need to be isolated for up to six months if they are exposed to rabies.